Can Grammarly Replace An Editor And Proofreader?

 This article is not a review of Grammarly or online writing correctors and grammar checkers.

-There is more than enough information and reviews online for you to make the decision about which one suits you best.
+There is more than enough information and reviews online for you to make the decision about which one best suits you.

-But if you are a writer, you always need help to do grammar checks and improve and perfect your texts.
+But if you are a writer, you always need help with grammar checks and to improve and perfect your texts.

-Sure, in a perfect world, you would choose to have your own professional editor and proofreader.
+Sure, you would choose to have a professional editor and proofreader in a perfect world.

-If you’re lucky, you might have friends or family that are qualified to help you.
+If you’re lucky, you might have friends or family qualified to help you.

-But for most writers, an online writing and correct tool is essential today.
+However, for most writers, online writing and correct tools are essential today.

 When you use them correctly, they can certainly help you.